Upgrading GitLab

 In the past we used separate documents for the upgrading instructions, but we have switched to using a single document.
 The old upgrading guidelines can still be found in the Git repository:

-Dealing with running CI/CD pipelines and jobs
+CI/CD pipelines and jobs during upgrades

 If you upgrade your GitLab instance while the GitLab Runner is processing jobs, the trace updates fail.
 When GitLab is back online, the trace updates should self-heal.
 However, depending on the error, the GitLab Runner either retries, or eventually terminates, job handling.